a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Create a folder, and a file within the folder with the same name as the folder, and another file (e.g. /RAM/F and /RAM/F/F and /RAM/F/B).
 Select both files and try to move them into the parent folder using drag and drop.
 Verify that an error is shown before any files are moved.

 * Load DeskTop.
 Create a folder on a volume.
 Create a non-folder file with the same name as the folder on a second volume.
 Drag the folder to the second volume.
 When prompted to overwrite, click Yes.
 Verify that the volume contains a folder of the appropriate name.
 * Load DeskTop.
 Create a folder on a volume, containing a non-folder file.
-Create a non-folder file with the same name as the folderon a second volume.
+Create a non-folder file with the same name as the folder on a second volume.
 Drag the folder to the second volume.
 When prompted to overwrite, click Yes.
 Verify that the volume contains a folder of the appropriate name, containing a non-folder file.
 * Load DeskTop.
 Create a non-folder file on a volume.
 Create a folder with the same name as the file on a second volume.
 Drag the file onto the second volume.
 Verify that an alert is shown about overwriting a directory.

 * Load DeskTop.
 Open a volume.
 Adjust the window size so that horizontal and vertical scrolling is required.
 Scroll to the bottom-right.
 Quit DeskTop, reload.
 Verify that the window size and scroll position was restored correctly.